walquis/tags/README.md

 ### Getting Started on the Project

 1. *Someone on your team* - Fork this repo and grant read/write access to the rest of the team, who will each clone to their local machine.
-NOTE: Besides this one fork operation, and just to keep things simple, we will not be significantly using any other Github workflow tools in this exercise.
-This is a git class, not a github class.
+NOTE: Just to keep things simple and focused on git (as opposed to github), we will not be using any Github workflow operations apart from the one fork operation.
-1. *Whole Team* - Take a look at the Round One tasks (including optionally ```git diff```'ing reference implementations as described above), and decide who will tackle each task.
+1. *Whole Team* - Take a look at the Round One tasks below, and decide who will tackle each task.
+It will be useful to ```git diff``` the branches with sample solutions, as demonstrated above.
-1. *Each Member* - Begin working on your assigned task.
-You may want to work on a branch.
+1. *Each Member* - Begin implementing your assigned task.
+You may want to work on a non-master branch.
-1. *Each Member* - As you finish a task, deliver it to ```master``` and ```git push```.
-(NOTE: Do a ```git pull``` of ```master```, just in case you're not the first to deliver.
+1. *Each Member* - As you finish a task, merge it to ```master``` and ```git push```.
+(NOTE: Before merging to master, it's a good idea to Do a ```git pull``` of ```master``` first, just in case changes have been delivered since you last branched from ```master```.
 In that case, you will need to merge before delivering!)
-After delivering to ```master```, and before pushing, don't forget to make sure the website still works.
+Oh, and after delivering to ```master```, and before pushing to the shared team repo, don't forget to make sure the website still works.

 ### Round One Tasks
 - ```view_template``` - Move the HTML into a Jinja2 template